vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

   * cold because this both increases the chances of jerky movements and increases the damage from injury

-### Care when opening packaging or tight lids where more force is needed than is normally safe
+### Be careful during assembly and disassembly operations where more force is needed than usual: opening tight lids, opening sealed packaging, screwing or unscrewing nozzle caps, assembling furniture, etc.

-I've had minor thumb injuries, generally at around the IP joint, from tight packaging where a lot of force is needed to open it, and when it does open, a mildly sharp edge hits the back of my thumb (left or right) at around the IP joint.
+I've had minor thumb injuries, generally at around the dorsal IP joint, from tight packaging where a lot of force is needed to open it, and when it does open, a mildly sharp edge hits the back of my thumb (left or right) at around the IP joint.
+Other areas that are affected include the DIP joints of fingers and the wrist/palm area (this happens in case of whole hand rebound).

 Here are a few thoughts around this: